-Perhaps you’re worried about not getting a job done, about being judged for your perceived lack of talent.
+Perhaps you’re worried about not getting a job done well, about being judged for your perceived lack of talent.
+Maybe you worry that your performance will somehow cost you your relationships–at work or at home–and your perceived incompetence will lead to a lack of paycheck, thus an inability to support your current lifestyle in the future.
 Or maybe you feel pressured because you feel like whatever you do, you can never be good enough.

 These thoughts can be mentally, physically, and even spiritually draining.